 - Using out of state products that do not meet the requirements of Florida weather for UV, humidity and algae, often coming from storm chasers or roofing contractors with offices outside of Florida

 Ask for and check the authenticity of the following documents:

 - License and insurance

 - Ethical Trade Organization Membership such as CFRSA, FRSA, etc.

-If in the unfortunate event that your home or business sustains any storm damage and you need to File a Claim for Roofing, Siding, Gutters, Drywall Repair, Skylights or request Emergency Tarp Service, etc., please call us at 1-877-COLLIS-1 from Monday through Friday 7am to 7pm or Saturday from 8am to 12pm Eastern Time.
+If in the unfortunate event that your home or business sustains any storm damage and you need to File a Claim for Roofing, Siding, Skylights or request Emergency Tarp Service, etc., please call us at 1-877-COLLIS-1 from Monday through Friday 7am to 7pm or Saturday from 8am to 12pm Eastern Time.